 Shrinkage in both the radial and tangential directions is given in Table 3 below.

 Wood is an excellent thermal insulator.
 This is an important characteristic since good thermal insulators help keep buildings cool in the summer and reduce heating costs in the winter.
 The conduction of heat in wood is directly related to its density.
 Woods with low density have the highest thermal insulating value because such woods contain a high proportion of cell cavities.
-In dry wood, these cavities are filled with air which is one of the best known thermal insulators.
+In dry wood, these cavities are filled with air, one of the best-known thermal insulators.

-this amazing project we supplied the cedar for on Fire Island was unfortunately destroyed by hurricane Sandy
+Hurricane Sandy unfortunately destroyed this amazing project we supplied the cedar for on Fire Island.

-An important accoustical property of wood is its ability to damp vibrations.
-Wood has a cellular network of minute interlocking pores which converts sound energy into heat by frictional and viscoelastic resistance.
+An important acoustical property of wood is its ability to damp vibrations.
+Wood has a cellular network of minute interlocking pores that convert sound energy into heat by frictional and viscoelastic resistance.
 Because of the high internal friction created by the cellular pore network, wood has more sound damping capacity than most structural materials.
-Floor, ceiling and wall assemblies of wood can provide effective economical sound insulation and absorption when properly utilized.
+Floor, ceiling, and wall assemblies of wood can provide effective, economical sound insulation and absorption when properly utilized.

-Western Red Cedar is particularly effective in sound damping and can be used to help reduce noise or to confine it to certain areas.
+Western Red Cedar is particularly effective in sound damping and can help reduce noise or confine it to certain areas.

 photo and craftsmanship by Ravenhill of Friday Harbor, WA